CodeFactoryDEV/app-idea-xplorr/README.md

     ┌────┴────┐
     ▼         ▼
 ┌────────┐  ┌──────────┐
-│Add to  │  │Spin Again│
+│Add to  │  │Explore   │
 │Trip    │  │          │
 └───┬────┘  └─────┬────┘
     │             │